litphp/litphp/docs/air-di.md

 We don't talk about configuration here since it's a *circular dependency of documentation*!
 Configuration is resolved to recipe object, and recipe can call `Factory` to inject dependency (we do list them in this article), and when DI procedure is running, both configuration and recipe (registered to container) may be involved!

-Now you should have enough idea about how DI in air works, please continue to next.
+Now you should have enough idea about how DI in air works, please head to [configuration section](air-config), if you haven't read that yet.